 The great thing about Estes Park is that there is so much to do as a family, but there are also brilliant workshops and ranger-led activities that mean you can leave your kids for a few hours in the hands of some child-loving experts, whilst you tackle a more challenging hiking trail or just enjoy some peaceful downtime.

-Little fishing enthusiasts will love Trout Haven Fishing Pond and if they haven’t tried before this is the place to start.
-The team provide visitors with all of the equipment and bait needed to enjoy a day or afternoon trout fishing.
+Little fishing enthusiasts will love fishing in Estes Park.
+One great option is fishing in Lake Estes.
+You can fish from the shore or rent a boat from Lake Estes Marina.
+You can get a fishing license as well as some reasonably priced fishing gear at the marina store.
+We have also found the staff at the marina to be very knowledgeable about the best fishing spots and what is biting.
+There are some great fishing spots on Lake Estes that your kids will love!
+Another option is Trout Haven Fishing Pond .
+Their team provide visitors with all of the equipment and bait needed to enjoy a day or afternoon trout fishing.
 The pond is regularly stocked and no license is needed to fish here.
 The Trout Haven Fishing Pond team are on hand to help and give advice to all age groups.

 The team will pack, freeze and store your catch for pick-up when you leave.
 A packed trout will last 5-6 hours, although you can refrigerate for up to five days, so your little ones can cook their first catch!

 $1.35 per inch for what you catch

 $4 rod rentals